Communications and Marketing

 Need help in getting your message out to a larger audience?
 The Office of Communications can assist with strategies and tactics ranging from developing and placing ads to pitching stories to the media to creating print recruiting materials.

-The Office of Communications writes and distributes news releases and works with media to schedule interviews.
+The Office of Communications and Marketing writes and distributes news releases and works with media to schedule interviews.

 - Broadcast media inquires should be directed to Angela Parker at 501.554.1527.

 - For Freedom of Information Act requests or media training, contact Judy Williams at 501.569.3372.